 This is probably the most common health problem found in kittens.
 Even if fleas are visible to the naked eye, they are very hard to see.
 However, fleas leave black specks behind which are easier to see.
 These specks are called “flea dirt”, which you might have realized, is actually a prettier name for flea poop.
 These specks look just like grains of pepper.
 You will find these in your kitten’s fur.
 Some warning signs to know if your kitty also has fleas is that he will scratch and scratch a lot.
 It will drive him crazy.
 You may also notice some hair loss in his back end area.

 Fortunately, fleas are easy to treat and there exists many products on the market to get rid of these.
 There аге оνег tһе соυntег tорісаӏ and ргеѕсгірtіоn mеԁісаtіоn tо tгеаt саtѕ wіth fӏеаѕ.
-If you want to go the more natural way, you can try natural homeopathic products for flea bites or a product to help when your dogs has itching from flea bites.
+If you want to go the more natural way, you can try natural homeopathic products for flea bites or a product to help the skin when your dogs has itching from flea bites.

 YOU MIGHT ALSO LIKE: Vaccinations: Are They Slow Killers For Your Pet?